-GAIN expects everyone to relate to each other professionally and treat colleagues with respect, in a manner which recognises everyone's right to dignity at work.
+GAIN expects all staff, volunteers, partners, interns and consultants to treat each other professionally and with respect, in a manner which recognises everyone’s right to dignity at work.
 Any behaviour that undermines this is unacceptable.

 GAIN believes that knowledge, data, results and innovations resulting from its programmes should be shared and communicated effectively to serve the objectives of the global health community.